 Publications: Dâyavibhâga.
 The Law of Inheritance.
 Madras 1868; Vyavahâranirṇaya of Varadarâja.
 The Law of Partition and Succession.
 56 p.
 Mangalore 1872.

-– Catalogue of a Collection of Sanskrit MSS.
-I. Vedic MSS.
-L. 1869 (his own collection); Classified Index to the Sanskrit MSS. in the Palace of Tanjore.
+– Catalogue of a Collection of Sanskrit Manuscripts.
+I. Vedic Manuscripts.
+65 p.
+L. 1869 (his own collection); Classified Index to the Sanskrit Manuscripts. in the Palace of Tanjore.
 L. 1879-80 (1.
 Vedic & Technical Literature; 2.
 Philosophy and Law; 3.
 Dramas, Epics, Puranas and Tantras).

 – Specimens of South Indian Dialects.
 Mangalore 1872-77.